What is Greece famous for? Here's 18 things Greece is well known for, including beautiful islands, mythology, UNESCO sites, great food and more!

 Ironically, one of the most famous Greek characters has been played on screen by a Mexican actor!
 Zorba the Greek, a book written by the prominent Greek author Nikos Kazantzakis, was made into a very successful movie back in 1964.

 Every fan of Greece is probably familiar with the closing scene, when Alexis Zorbas dances the famous Greek sirtaki dance on the beach.
+Check it out here on YouTube.

 Experience it yourself by… Keeping your ears open